Channel 5 (web series): History

 In July 2025, Callaghan conducted a 3-hour long-form interview with Hunter Biden.
 During the discussion, Biden addressed a range of personal and political topics, including his past substance use, public controversies, and his views on the Democratic Party and its leadership.
-He commented on President Joe Biden’s debate performance in 2024, suggesting it may have been influenced by Ambien.
+He commented on President Joe Biden's debate performance in 2024, suggesting it may have been influenced by Ambien.
 Hunter Biden also rejected speculation that he had used cocaine in the White House.
 The interview also included remarks about public figures such as George Clooney and broader reflections on immigration and political discourse.

 After the interview, Melania Trump sent Hunter Biden and Channel 5 a letter demanding that Biden retract and apologize for his statement saying that Jeffrey Epstein introduced her to Donald Trump or she would proceed to sue.
 Biden declined to apologize and said he would be happy to litigate the matter, noting that during the interview he had clearly and explicitly attributed the claim about Melania Trump to journalist Michael Wolff's reporting.

+In early 2026 Andrew Callaghan launched an affiliate channel, Canal Cinco.
+The channel features on the ground reporting and interviews with people in Latin America.
+The content is primarily produced in Spanish with English subtitles.

+In July 2026, Callaghan conducted an interview between Hunter Biden and far-right activist Nick Fuentes after Fuentes approached Channel 5 asking for an interview.
+During the interview, an argument broke out between Fuentes and Biden that nearly led to a physical altercation.
+On July 20, 2026, Channel 5 launched indie streaming platform C5.NOW.
+Callaghan said it will platform independent filmmakers outside of Hollywood.

+In September 2026, Channel 5 gave its list of email subscribers to Hunter Biden when "asked if he could use our mailing list whenever he launched a new project," to which Channel 5 agreed and shared the list with Biden, who later went to promote his own meme coin.
+Although Channel 5 released a follow-up statement that "emails from Hunter's team have not gone out to any of our public subscribers," the sharing of email addresses caused backlash amongst Channel 5's subscribers and supporters.
+Channel 5 would end their follow up statement with "we wish Hunter the best, shout out to the homie."